swirlai/swirl-search/docs/User-Guide.md

 This format is not actually JSON, but rather a string.
 The single quotes are required, so that the JSON can use double quotes.

-As of Swirl 3.2, elastic, opensearch and MongoDB all use the new `query_template_json` field, which stores the template as JSON.
-For example, here is the MongoDB `query_template_json`:
+As of Swirl 3.2.0, MongoDB all use the new `query_template_json` field, which stores the template as JSON.
+For example, here is the new MongoDB `query_template_json`:

 ```
 "query_template_json": {